Environmental Studies, MES

 Foundation Courses (4 CU)

-Foundation courses help broaden students’ knowledge in areas outside of their chosen concentration, and complement their chosen field.
-For example, if they are studying sustainability, their foundation course credits are an opportunity to learn about environmental law and policy, or become versed in business, which will be necessary while working in the sustainability sector.
+Foundation courses help broaden students’ knowledge in areas of environmental studies outside of their chosen concentration, and complement their chosen field.
+For example, if they are studying sustainability, their foundation course credits are an opportunity to learn about environmental law and policy, or build understanding of climate adaptation approaches, which will be necessary while working in the sustainability sector.
 Foundation courses allow students to make connections between different sectors and offer the opportunity to discover unexpected synergies and resonances in fields beyond their own.
-Students choose courses from broad areas such as:
+Foundation courses must be ENVS or EESC courses.

 Professional Concentration Courses (5 CU)